 Taxes are due each year for real estate, business personal property and individually owned personal property on September 1st.
-Payment without interest can be made prior to January 8th of the following year.
+Payment without interest can be made on or before January 5th of the following year.
 Mail payments are processed based on the postmark as affixed by the U.S. Postal Service.

 If the real property has been sold, please forward the tax notice to the new owner.
 When property is sold prior to the creation of the tax bill, it is the general practice of North Carolina attorneys to make adjustments for the payment of taxes on the closing statement.
 Payment is not made to the tax office at that time.
 After the creation of the tax bills, taxes are normally paid at the closing.
 Check your closing statement or contact the closing attorney if you have questions about who is responsible for payment of the bill.

 There are several possibilities.
 We may not have received your payment from the Post Office, or your payment may have crossed in the mail with the delinquent notice.
 To verify the status of your account you may check online.

 When a taxpayer files Chapter 13 Bankruptcy and lists the tax office as a creditor, the bankruptcy court sends a notice to the tax office.
 The tax office files a claim for any outstanding bills as of the date of the filing, including any outstanding Emergency Management bills.
 The bankruptcy court should pay the claim in full if the plan is completed and the taxpayer receives a discharge.
 Any taxes or EMS bills that become due after the filing of the plan are post petition debt and must be paid by the taxpayer.